• About UPF-BSM

 Evidence-Based Medicine

-The curriculum includes a number of fundamentally important topics that are typically ignored in other programs, such as patient-centred care and attention, psychology and psychopathology of infertility, fertility awareness and knowledge, artificial intelligence in ART, and patient communication through new media.
+The curriculum includes a number of fundamentally important topics that are typically ignored in other programs, such as patient-centered care and attention, psychology and psychopathology of infertility, fertility awareness and knowledge, artificial intelligence in ART, and patient communication through new media.

 03